Machine learning defined more precisely

 In short: This is ARM

 ARM is an architecture for microprocessors based on the RISC (Reduced Instruction Set Computing) principle.
-Because ARM processors work with a simplified instruction set architecture, they are more energy efficient compared to traditional CISC (Complex Instruction Set Computing) processors.
+Since ARM processors work with a simplified instruction set architecture, they are more energy efficient compared to traditional CISC (Complex Instruction Set Computing) processors.
 ARM processors are designed to consume less power, making them ideal for mobile devices, embedded systems and IoT applications.

 How does ARM technology work?